 Antonio “Tony” Mecca’s journey from modest beginnings led him to become one of Camden’s most prominent figures during the first half of the 20th century.
-Born in Italy in 1873, he set foot in America in 1888.
+Born in Italy on November 26, 1873, he set foot in America in 1888.
 After a year spent picking berries in nearby Hammonton, he arrived in Camden in 1890, embarking on his entrepreneurial path.
 Antonio Mecca’s business career commenced with the sale of fruits from a humble pushcart.
 By 1902, he had progressed to the ownership of a liquor store.
 In 1906, he ventured into the funeral business, establishing a funeral parlor at the intersection of South 4th Street and Division Streets.
 Antonio Mecca played a significant role in the Camden Italian American Building Association and also engaged in real estate and fire insurance activities.
 He facilitated the purchase of steamship tickets to and from Europe, served as a notary public, and operated a substation of the Camden Post Office.
 His building, constructed in 1908, became widely known as “The White House” due to its distinctive appearance and its central role in the Italian-American community.

 Located at 819 South 4th Street, The White House is a two-story structure designed in the Mediterranean Villa style.
 It sits in close proximity to two Roman Catholic churches, Our Lady of Mt.
 Carmel Church at 832 South 4th Street and the church of St. Peter and St. Paul at the intersection of Spruce and St. John Streets, just east of Broadway.